 What is Mystery Shopping?

 Every year thousands of companies pay mystery shoppers to go into their stores and conduct secret shops to help the company get better at what it does.
 Mystery shoppers give an unbiased customer response to their experience.
 The information they provide to the company can then be used to help the company improve what it does in the future.
-It doesn't matter what type of business it is, mystery shoppers work across all industries.
+It doesn’t matter what type of business it is, our mystery shoppers work across all industries.
 If a company deals directly with customers or clients, mystery shoppers can help to give insight as to how to improve their service and increase sales.

 Customer Satisfaction and Experience